Gwen Bristow: Health

 Bristow drank alcohol frequently and at times to excess, and smoked cigarettes.
 She also followed a careful regimen of one hour's daily exercise spent walking, swimming, or bicycling.
 Bristow stood 5 feet 4 inches tall.
 Bristow had plastic surgery in 1937 to affix her ears more closely to her head and had her lashes and eyebrows dyed regularly.

 In 1946, Bristow's doctor advised her to stop smoking, and recommended a tonsillectomy.
 Bristow stopped smoking briefly, but it was not permanent.

 Manning died in 1965 after illness and depression.
 In 1980, Bristow was diagnosed with lung cancer.
 She died on August 17, 1980.

 Treatment of race and slavery in work

 Bristow's historical novels, set in the southern United States, included slavery and racial discrimination.
 According to critics, Bristow took no position on the issue of slavery; Billie Theriot wrote that Bristow did "not deny atrocities," like the sexual exploitation of slaves, and wove the existence of such atrocities into her stories.

 Legacy

 Bristow was inducted into the Alabama Women's Hall of Fame in 1989.
+She was also inducted into the South Carolina Academy of Authors in 2000.

+Bristow's archives are held at the University of South Carolina.